 Item 1.
 Discharge Monitoring Reports (DMR) Due Date DMRs are due monthly and must be postmarked on or before the 25 th day of the month.
-2. Quality Assurance Plan (QAP) Written notification of completed update must be submitted by, XXXXXXXX, 2009 (90 days from effective date).
+2. Quality Assurance Plan (QAP) Written notification of completed update must be submitted by, November 1, 2009 (90 days from effective date).
 The Plan and any updates must be kept on site and made available to EPA upon request (See II.A.).
-3. Best Management Practices (BMP) Plan The permittee must provide EPA with written notification that the Plan has been developed and implemented within 180 days after the effective date of the final permit (see II.B.).
+3. Best Management Practices (BMP) Plan The permittee must provide EPA with written notification that the Plan has been developed and implemented by February 1, 2010 (180 days after the effective date of the final permit) (see II.B.).
 The Plan must be kept on site and made available to EPA upon request.
-4. NPDES Application Renewal The application must be submitted at least 180 days before the expiration date of the permit (see V.B.).
+4. NPDES Application Renewal The application must be submitted by February 1, 2013 (180 days before the expiration date of the permit) (see V.B.).
 5. Twenty-Four Hour Notice of Noncompliance Reporting The permittee must report certain occurrences of noncompliance by telephone within 24 hours from the time the permittee becomes aware of the circumstances (See III.G.).